ZeusAbhijeet/SleepBot/README.md

 This bot requires Server Members Intent so make sure to enable that by going to your Discord Application -> Bot -> Privilaged Gateway Intents and enabling Server Members Intent.
 Without this, bot won't be able to access the cache to get user names.

 ## Changelogs
+28 Nov 2020:
+1. Using PrettyHelp as default help command.
+2. Added Avatar command to show the avatar of mentioned user.
+3. Added an About command.

 08 Nov 2020:
 1. Restricted points command to one channel.
 Running it in any other channel will show an error.
 2. Added new alises for points and give_points commands